zhangfisher/flexstyled/readme.md

 -The above code will create a `Card` component, generate a style class (with a randomly generated name) for the style, and insert it into the `head` tag.
 -Then pass the `className` prop to the component, which will use this class name to apply the style.

 You can find a CSS style similar to this in the `head`, where the `className` and `style.id` are both automatically generated.
-You can also specify `styleId` and `className` through the `options` parameter.
+You can also specify `id` and `className` through the `options` parameter.

 ```html
 <style id="6rxqfu">